Jack Lisowski: Personal life

 Lisowski was born in Cheltenham, Gloucestershire.
 He attended Chosen Hill School in Churchdown, Gloucestershire.
 In 2008, aged 16, he was diagnosed with Hodgkin lymphoma.

-Lisowski married his American wife Jamie Livingston in Cheltenham on 23 February 2015.
-Two months before their wedding, a burglar broke into their Cheltenham flat and stole items including a laptop, iPods, and a gold necklace belonging to Livingston.
-In a subsequent victim impact statement, Livingston described experiencing emotional distress due to the burglary.
-She also claimed that Lisowski had lost his 2015 German Masters qualifying match, which took place two days after the burglary, due to his "powerful feelings" over the incident.
-As of 2025, the couple have no children.
-Lisowski's father died suddenly in March 2025.
+Lisowski married former partner Jamie in Cheltenham in February 2015.
+They have amicably divorced after 5 years of relationship.

-His girlfriend Isabella was present when he won his first ranking event in October 2025.
+In March 2025, Lisowski withdrew from the World Grand Prix in Hong Kong following the sudden death of his father.
+He had been scheduled to face Judd Trump in the last 16, but pulled out for personal reasons and later paid tribute to his father on a post shared on Instagram.

 Lisowski is one-quarter Ukrainian; his grandfather was a Ukrainian displaced person who settled in England at the end of World War II.
 During the 2022 World Snooker Championship, Lisowski wished to wear a Ukrainian flag badge on his waistcoat to express support for the country after the Russian invasion of Ukraine.
 However, this was disallowed by the tournament organisers.

 In 2009, he said his favourite male sports star was Tiger Woods, while Serena Williams was his favourite female.
 He is best friends with Judd Trump.
 In 2020, Lisowski made a cameo appearance along with Ken Doherty and Liang Wenbo in the snooker movie Break.